Assets

 Buy Crypto

-Monad is a new Layer-1 blockchain that aims to run Ethereum-style apps at much higher throughput and faster finality than existing mainstream EVM chains.
+Monad is a new Layer-1 blockchain now live on mainnet (launched November 24, 2025), designed to run Ethereum-style apps at much higher throughput and faster finality than existing mainstream EVM chains.
 Public technical papers describe a stack of execution that combines parallel transaction handling, deferred execution, and an optimized state database ("MonadDB") to scale up with EVM compatibility.
 You’ll often see targets of roughly 10,000 transactions per second, one-second blocks, and single-slot finality cited in ecosystem write-ups; those numbers are goals, not guarantees, and will ultimately be validated (or revised) by production networks.

 The basic assumption is pragmatic: leave the developer experience unchanged (Solidity/Vyper, EVM semantics, existing tooling), and re-engineer the node's internal machinery such that the chain can effectively handle exchange-grade workloads without forcing teams to drop their code or audits.